openscanhub/openscanhub/docs/development.md

 #### Restore the database from backup, if you want

 If you want to, you can restore a database backup from the production server.
-If not, you can skip these steps and covscanhub will create an empty database for you.
+If not, you can skip these steps and osh-hub will create an empty database for you.

 * Download database backup from https://covscan-stage.lab.eng.brq2.redhat.com/covscanhub.db.gz
 * Import the database into the running container: `gzip -cd covscanhub.db.gz | podman exec -i db psql -h localhost -U covscanhub`

-### Start the hub
+### Start the OSH hub

-Now, you can start the hub with: `podman start -a covscanhub`.
+Now, you can start the hub with: `podman start -a osh-hub`.
 The hub will try to apply known migrations to your database.
 If it fails, all the migrations will be faked.
 Make sure your database is either empty or in a consistent state.

-#### Covscan hub users
+#### OSH hub users

-* Enter the interactive shell inside the running container: `podman exec -it covscanhub python3 covscanhub/manage.py shell`
+* Enter the interactive shell inside the running container: `podman exec -it osh-hub python3 covscanhub/manage.py shell`
 * Create user and admin:

 ```py